Thomas Schmidinger

 University's Institute for

-Political Science and at the University of Applied Science Vorarlberg
+Political Science and at the University of Applied Science Upper Austria

 ; board memberships at LEEZA (an aid organization

-between Austria and Iraq).
-Schmidinger is a member of the Austrian
+active in Iraq and Turkey).
+Schmidinger is secretary general of the Austrian

-Society for Political Science, the Sudan Studies Association, and the
+Society for Political Science, the Sudan Studies Association and

 Service (ÖAD).